-As on March 31, 2021, Shri K Raja Gopal did not hold any equity shares of the Company.
+As on March 31, 2022, Shri Sateesh Seth holds 29 shares in the Company.
 He does not hold any relationship with other Directors and Key Managerial Personnel of the Company.

-Except Shri K Raja Gopal, none of the Director / Key Managerial Personnel of the Company and their relatives are, in any way, concerned or interested, financially or otherwise, in the resolution set out at item No. 2 of the Notice.
+Except Shri Sateesh Seth, none of the Director / Key Managerial Personnel of the Company and their relatives are in any way, concerned or interested, financially or otherwise, in the resolution set out at item No 2 of the Notice.